mohankoli/mohan-front-end-developer-course/React/react_hooks_advanced.md

 ---

-## 33. Higher Order Component (HOC)
+## 15. Higher Order Component (HOC)

-- Function that takes a component and returns a new component.
+- A Higher Order Component (HOC) is a function that takes a component and returns a new component.
-- Enhances component without modifying it directly.
+- It adds extra features or behavior without changing the original component directly.
+- Allows reusing logic across multiple components.
+- Commonly used for cross-cutting concerns like logging, authorization, fetching, or theming.
+- Follows the pattern: `const Enhanced = withSomething(Component)`.

 **Example:**
 ```jsx